 In addition Emma held a role with the NSW Health Education and Training Institute as the clinical lead for LEAD and LEAP - leadership development programs for doctors.

-Director of Nursing, Midwifery and Education: Debra Cutler
+Director of Nursing, Midwifery and Education: Adjunct Professor Debra Cutler

-Debra was appointed as the Director of Nursing, Midwifery & Education for the Sydney Children’s Hospitals Network in January 2016.
-She is a registered nurse who specialised in intensive care nursing, working in Cairns, Darwin, the Bahamas, London and Southampton in the UK.
+Debra Cutler was appointed to the role of Director of Nursing, Midwifery and Education for Sydney Children’s Hospitals Network in January 2016.

 Director of Research: Professor Chris Cowell